-The Global Awards 2018 - How To Watch, Listen & Keep Up With All The Action Live!
+The Global Awards 2019 - Watch, Listen & Keep Up With All The Action Live!

-The first ever Global Awards are just around the corner and you NEED to know how to catch all the action.
+The Global Awards are just around the corner and you NEED to know how to catch all the action.

-On Thursday March 1st, the stars will be descending on London to see who takes away the first ever Global Award trophies including Best Song, Best Male and Best Female.
+On Thursday March 7th, the stars will be descending on London to see who takes away the Global Award trophies for prizes such as Best Song, Best Male and Best Female.

-> Everything You Need To Know About The Global Awards 2018 - Inc. Performers, Date, Nominations & How To Watch
+Watch all of the action from this year's Global Awards - including performances from Little Mix, Anne-Marie and Mark Ronson, as well as all the blue carpet arrivals and winners' speeches.

-Global presenters Roman Kemp, Myleene Klass and Rochelle Humes will be hosting The Global Awards 2018 and with performances from the likes Liam Payne, Sam Smith and Rita Ora, we're all in for an epic night of music and entertainment!
+> Find Out Which Nominees Took Home The First Ever Global Awards!

 Keep it Capitalfm.com as we will be bringing you all the goss you won't get to see on the show - as well as all of the best red carpet looks, performance videos and of course, all the big winners!

-Follow us on Instagram, Twitter, Snapchat and Facebook for more exclusive content from the night.
+Follow us on Instagram, Twitter and Facebook for more exclusive content from the night.

 Instagram - @CapitalOfficial